Pnwcomputers/T1000E-Tracker/README.md

 - Disabling the module also covers the **Map Reporting** sub-toggle (which would push you to the public map).
 - On the bag it's effectively a no-op (no IP path without a connected phone), but off is the clean resting state.
-- **Re-enable later only on a gateway node** pointed at *your own* broker if you build a private dashboard — never the default public broker.
+- **Re-enable later only on a gateway node** pointed at *your own* broker if you build a private dashboard; never the default public broker.

 ---